Ancient Vessels

 Until the premature end of her days in 1987, SS Manhattan sported her distinctive icebreaking bow-- a monument to what can be achieved when one has the will.

-This primarily wood ice breaker Manhattan model is 49" long x 12" tall x 7" wide $5,720 Shipping and insurance in the contiguous USA included.
-Other places: $500 flat rate.
-Once receiving your order, we will resume the construction of our second model and complete it in three weeks.
+This primarily wood ice breaker Manhattan model is 34.5" long (1/350 scale) $3,720 Shipping and insurance in the contiguous USA included.
+Other places: $400 flat rate.
+This model is built per commissions only.
+Lead time is about 6 months.